stressfm/matriz/README.rst

 * Tools like `jacktrip <https://ccrma.stanford.edu/groups/soundwire/software/jacktrip/>`_ are built to work in high bandwidth academic networks like the internet2 or GEANT networks.
-  Matriz is built to offer the lowest latencies possible, while using the lest bandwidth possible.
+  Matriz is built to offer the lowest latencies possible, while using the least bandwidth possible.
-  This allows musician to have low latency high quality music streaming using regular network connections.
+  This allows musicians to have low latency high quality music streaming using regular network connections.
 * For fun.

 Features